wsast/docs/commonrules.md

 **param** or **return**

-* traced - ignored because it only applies to dynamic (dataflow) analysis.
+* traced - specifies that only a dynamic (e.g. variable, function call, other non-static expression) should be matched if `/wsast/config/data/traced-as-dynamic` is true, otherwise ignored.
 * linked-param - ignored because it only applies to dynamic analysis.

 ### Variable/Data Member Rules